 - New Testament ethics

 Professor Burridge’s doctoral thesis, published as ‘What are the Gospels?
 A Comparison with Graeco-Roman Biography’ (1992, revised 2004), is widely recognised as having significantly influenced the field of study of Gospel genre.
 He has built on this work since then, looking particularly at how New Testament ethics should be interpreted in the light of the recognition that the Gospels are essentially ‘bioi’ (biographies) of Jesus, and using South African apartheid as a case study.
-This has been published as ‘Imitiating Jesus: An Inclusive Approach to New Testament Ethics’ (2007).
-He has also worked in the area of Biblical interpretation and commentary, and his commentary on John’s Gospel (in the BRF People's BIble Commentary series) was selected by the Archbishop of Canterbury as the recommended book to accompany the preparatory Bible study for all Bishops before the 2008 Lambeth Conference.
+This has been published as ‘Imitating Jesus: An Inclusive Approach to New Testament Ethics’ (2007).
+He has also worked in the area of Biblical interpretation and commentary, and his commentary on John’s Gospel (in the BRF People's Bible Commentary series) was selected by the Archbishop of Canterbury as the recommended book to accompany the preparatory Bible study for all Bishops before the 2008 Lambeth Conference.
 He is also General Editor of the PBC series.

 Professor Burridge welcomes enquiries about applications for MPhil/PhD study in areas appropriate to his work, particularly those of the Gospels, and New Testament ethics.

 For more details, please see his full research profile.